floesche/LED-Display_G3_Software/docs/performance.md

 When we use the frame dumping mode to stream frame data from PC to controller directly (serial port baud rate 921600), we found the frame rate can reach the benchmark value. ie, for gs = 1, the maximum frame rate is 190 and when gs = 3, the maximum is 70.
 When we set the rate higher than the maximum, using timer function in matlab, the panel will freeze.

-We increased the serial port baud rate from 115200 to 460800, the maxium frame rate increased linearly.
+We increased the serial port baud rate from 115200 to 460800, the maximum frame rate increased linearly.
 When we set the baud rate to 921600, the system froze if we let the system ran as fast as it can.
 The reason is the I2C set a bottleneck to the maximum frame rate at which the system can run.
-That is why we don't need to set a higher serial port baud rate although the maximum baud rate the xmega controller can reach is 1843200.
+That is why we don't need to set a higher serial port baud rate although the maximum baud rate the XMega controller can reach is 1843200.

 We also did the jitter testing for the frame dumping mode and the results are list as the following tables.